-ScottishPower Renewables is part of Iberdrola, the world’s largest wind energy developer, with an operating portfolio of over 14,000 megawatts (MW) (as of March 2012).
-ScottishPower Renewables is responsible for progressing Iberdrola’s onshore wind and marine energy projects in the UK and Ireland, and offshore windfarms throughout the world, managing the development, construction and operation of all (current and potential) projects.
+ScottishPower Renewables, part of Iberdrola, is responsible for progressing Iberdrola’s onshore wind and marine energy projects in the UK and Ireland, and offshore windfarms throughout the world, managing the development, construction and operation of all (current and potential) projects.

-The 750kW P2 comprises five connected sections which flex and bend in the waves.
-This movement is harnessed by hydraulic rams at the joints, which in turn drive electrical generators located inside the device.
-The device is 180 metres long, four metres in diameter and weighs approximately 1350 tonnes.
+The 750 kW P2 comprised five connected sections which flex and bend in the waves.
+This movement was harnessed by hydraulic rams at the joints, which in turn drove electrical generators located inside the device.
+The device was 180 metres long, four metres in diameter and weighed approximately 1350 tonnes.

 Unfortunately, Pelamis went into administration in November 2014 so demonstration of the P2 technologies came to a halt.
 In February 2016, EMEC acquired the P2-002 from ScottishPower Renewables and seeked ideas on future learning opportunities and R&D projects which may benefit from utilising the Pelamis P2-002 wave energy prototype.
 The device was later sold to Orkney Islands Council who are looking at potential alternative uses for the machine to retain its legacy in Orkney.

 For further information visit our profile pages for: